-I am proud to announce that I joined Retinad-- the Analytics Platform for Virtual Reality-- as the Director of Developer Relations.
+Two years ago I joined Retinad-- the leading Analytics Platform for immersive media (AR/VR) first as the Director of Developer Relations, and in the last twelve months I have led the company as CEO and President.
 I cannot be happier to be part of a team of visionaries, thinkers and doers, who are at the cutting edge of tech and leading the charge for a generational product.
-Virtual Reality is probably the coolest tech you've never heard of, and I can't wait to help build the pillars of the hardware and software that will change our species.
+I cannot wait to help build the pillars of the hardware and software that will change our species.
 I invite you to join us on our journey to make VR fun, beautiful and engaging.

 In December 2015 I was selected as a Venture for Canada Fellow.